 4 floats a month

 A weekly float can be the ticket to relief for folks with chronic pain, a very active lifestyle, or for people looking to get to the next level in their athletic or mental performance.
-Weekly floating can also be valuable to people with insomnia or mental illness, or just those in need of a weekly boost of relaxation and healing.
+Weekly floating can also be valuable to people with insomnia or other disorders, or just those in need of a weekly boost of relaxation and healing.

-If you’re still not sure what kind of floating schedule will work best for you, get in touch with us!
-We can help you pinpoint your needs and select the right package for you.
+If you’re still not sure what kind of floating schedule will work best for you, let us know your needs and we can build you a custom float package!